rackerlabs/design-system/_component_design/vertical-stepper.md

 #### Stepper counter

-The stepper counter displays the sequential number of a step as well as the status of the step.
+The stepper counter displays the sequential number of a step and the status of the step.

 {% endcolumn %}